nicolagp/scopa-ai/README.md

 ## To do
 - Think of a better way of displaying the game
-- Work on randomized playing strategy and player inheritance

 ## Proposed playing strategies
 - Random Moves